S-Prathyush/Spam-detector-Chrome-extension/README.md

 Contributing:
 Contributions to the project are welcome!
 Feel free to submit pull requests, report issues, or suggest new features by creating an issue on the GitHub repository.

+License:
+This project is licensed under the MIT License, allowing for modification, distribution, and use in both personal and commercial projects.

+Note: This Chrome extension is designed for the sole purpose of enhancing user browsing experience by detecting spam messages.
+It does not collect or store any user data without explicit consent.
+Users are advised to exercise caution and discretion while browsing the web.